CS Pacific: Crew

 The core staff was composed of Captain, five officers and five engineers.
 In addition, sixty locally recruited Chinese sailors were the manpower for the many jobs carried out on board.
 The Captain or Commander was responsible for navigation and general logistics.
 Danish technicians were in charge of the whole supervision of cable-laying and fault-tracing.
 The engineers put a great effort in keeping the boilers and steam engines in good working order.
 The daily fuel consumption was 27 tons of coal approximately.

-A memorable event for the crews of the CS Pacific and CS Store Nordiske was the Royal Visit of Prince Frederik to China in March 1930.
+A memorable event for the crews of the CS Pacific and CS Store Nordiske was the Royal Visit of Crown Prince Frederik of Denmark to China in March 1930.
 Amongst the celebrations, the Great Northern Telegraph organised a ball and a dinner in the French Club to which the staff and the crew were invited.

 Amongst her captains were: E. Suenson (1905-1911), C. Tofte (1913–1915), H Petersen (1916-1918), H C A Petersen (1921-1923), Hans J. Christiansen (1919,1920, 1924-1931), J. B. Mathiasen (1932), E. Nielsen (1933) and August Vilhelm Nickel.

 In 1933, the Chief Officer was Axel Ingwersen winner of the 1924 winter Blue Water Medal.